jacobvhook/road-speed/README.md

 ### OSM data

 Data from open street maps is publicly maintained, so different areas will have different degrees of completeness.
-The [Python module OSMnx][OSMPy] can be used to fetch and visualize OSM data.
+The [Python module OSMnx][OSMnx] can be used to fetch and visualize OSM data.

 ## Contributing